run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/initial-settings/add-ons/inventory.md

 ## Procedure

+1. [Install][1] the Wildfly application server
-1. Download the war package from the EVM component;
+2. Download the WAR package from the EVM component;
-2. Unpack the files;
+3. Unpack the files;
-3. Copy the package to the deployment folder of the Wildfly application server;
+4. Copy the package to the deployment folder of the Wildfly application server;
-4. Configure [System Properties][2] with data of CITSmart ESP instance;
+5. Configure [System Properties][2] with data of CITSmart ESP instance;

 ## What to do next